macCesar/purgetss-docs/docs/Grid System.md

 # Grid System

-A simple but useful **Grid System** with utilities to lay columns and rows.
+The grid system is a simple but useful layout tool with utilities to lay out columns and rows.

-This is the most basic layout in order to use the grid system.
-Of course you can create a more complex layout by mixing different columns and rows.
+This is the most basic layout for using the grid system.
+Of course, you can create a more complex layout by mixing different columns and rows.

 ```xml {4,11} title="index.xml"
 <Alloy>